PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:12:00
+Last updated: 2024-04-02 18:12:33
-Random Quote: Kind words do not cost much.
-Yet they accomplish much. - Blaise Pascal
+Random Quote: The friendship that can cease has never been real. - Jerome